munificent/craftinginterpreters/book/chunks-of-bytecode.md

 * Constant-time indexed element lookup.
 * Constant-time appending to the end of the array.

-Those features are exactly why we used it all the time in jlox under the guise of Java's ArrayList class.
+Those features are exactly why we used dynamic arrays all the time in jlox under the guise of Java's ArrayList class.
 Now that we're in C, we get to roll our own.
 If you're rusty on dynamic arrays, the idea is pretty simple.
-In addition to the array itself, we keep two numbers -- the number of elements in the array we have allocated ("capacity") and how many of those allocated entries are actually in use ("count").
+In addition to the array itself, we keep two numbers: the number of elements in the array we have allocated ("capacity") and how many of those allocated entries are actually in use ("count").

 ^code count-and-capacity (1 before, 2 after)